spacer

 - Signed, The American Commander

-The Americans finally got supplies and as the Bulge collapsed, the 101st Airborne Division had not given up Bastogne.
+The Americans finally got supplies and as the Bulge collapsed, the 101st Airborne had not given up Bastogne.
 Along with other Divisions, they began the final offensive to end World War II in May of 1945.

 101st Airborne Division Patch